Usage Tracking & Billing

 Tier Hourly Rates

 Each service tier defines an hourly rate for XIM nodes.
 The rate is displayed on the usage dashboard.
 See Service Tiers for current pricing.
+Self-hosted CPU and free-tier agents may have a rate of 0, in which case no hourly charge accrues.

 CSV Export

 The CSV file is suitable for import into spreadsheet applications or billing systems.
+Defaults to the current 730-hour billing period if no date range is selected in the dashboard.

 Prefix Cache Impact